redhead/Cached/README.md

 Annotation options are following:

-- namespace (string) - the namespace to use for caching
+- namespace (string) - the namespace to use for caching, defaults to the name of the profile (see below)
-- key (string) - the key under which the return value is stored in the cache storage
+- key (string) - the key under which the return value is stored in the cache, defaults to concatenation of class name, method name and serialized parameters
 - profile (string) - the name of the cache profile to use, defaults to 'default' (see below)
 - expire (string) - specifies the time the cache will expire
 - sliding (boolean) - if the sliding feature should be used